spearb0lt/Lung-Cancer-Detection-Using-DL/For LIDC-IDRI/README.md

 # LIDC-IDRI

 This dataset consists of diagnostic and lung cancer screening thoracic CT scans with marked-up annotated lesions.
-It is a web-accessible international resource for development, training, and evaluation of CAD methods for lung cancer detection and diagnosis.
+It is a web-accessible international resource for development, training, and evaluation of CAD methods for lung cancer detection and diagnosis.The dataset consists of 2066 images distributed across a train set of 1323 images, a test set of 413 images and a validation set of 330 images.
+Each set further has data distributed across 3 subclasses viz., benign and malignant.
+This dataset comprises diagnostic and lung cancer screening thoracic CT scans with annotated lesions.

 ![image](https://github.com/user-attachments/assets/48ddae7c-8310-40f2-b57f-ca9fa84d2c94)